shukriadams/krono/README.md

 # Krono

-A simple cron-like runner that can run in a Docker container.
-Does not require interactive crontab interaction.
-Single binary and easy to install.
+A simple cron-like runner that works in a Docker container with zero interaction.
+Available as a single drop-and-run binary with no dependencies.

 ## Install

 Download a binary for your system from the releases page, make it executable and run it directly.
-Krono has no dependencies and is fully portable.

-You can also run Krono directly as a Docker container.

-## Run

-To start krono in daemon mode run
+To start krono in daemon mode create a config file and run

-    krono --settings /path/to/config.yml --daemon
+    krono --daemon --settings /path/to/config.yml

-You can also use the `KRONO_SETTINGS_PATH` environment variable to pass in the settings path.
+## Docker

+Krono is made to be run in a docker container.
+You can build it into your own image (see the project's own [Dockerfile](./build/Dockerfile) to see how to set it up), or run the project's own image(`shukriadams/krono`), here's an example compose

+    services:
+    kronos:
+        image: shukriadams/krono:0.0.1
+        volumes:
+        - ./settings.yml:/opt/krono/settings.yml
+        - ./logs:/var/log/krono:rw

+Note that we're passing in a settings yml file, and a directory for Krono to write its logs to.
+Make sure that the logs directory is owned by user 1001

+    chown -R 1001 ./logs

 ## Config